Cumulocity-IoT/cumulocity-device-details-widget/README.md

 ## User Guide

-Click on Add Widget and Select Device Detail as a widget.In the configuration,you have to select the device group of interest.
+Click on Add Widget and Select Device Detail as a widget.In the configuration,you have to select the device group of your interest.

 - **Target assets or devices:** User can select a device/asset or device/asset group.If group is selected,list of devices/assets will be display.
 - **Device Detail URL:** User can add the URL that needs to display for the columns